By working with communities and collaborating with residents, we can develop programmes and initiatives that best fit local need.

 In 2019, Greater Manchester Combined Authority (GMCA) and Greater Manchester Violence Reduction Unit (VRU) undertook a comprehensive programme of engagement with communities, including young people, the voluntary, community and social enterprise (VCSE) sector and people working in communities affected by violence.
 GMCA and the VRU heard from communities about their concerns and aspirations and agreed that Greater Manchester’s approach to tackling violence should be community-led.

-As a result, we have launched six community-led pilot schemes across Greater Manchester.
+As a result, we have launched community-led pilot schemes across all 10 districts of Greater Manchester.
 Each community-led pilot is tailored to the local communities needs.

 Read about some of the organisations helping to deliver work in pilot areas: